 Terry Mattingly (www.tmatt.net) directs the Washington Journalism Center at the Council for Christian Colleges and Universities.
-He writes this weekly column for the Scripps Howard News Service.
+He writes this weekly column for the Universal Syndicate.

 Mattingly’s father was a pastor and his mother is a language arts teacher.
 Thus, it’s no surprise that Mattingly is a journalist and teacher who focuses on religion and that he continues to study both writing and religion.
 He double-majored in journalism and history at Baylor University and then earned an M.A. at Baylor in Church-State Studies and an M.S. in communications at the University of Illinois in Urbana-Champaign.
 His resume can be found online.

 He has worked as a reporter and religion columnist at the Rocky Mountain News in Denver and the Charlotte Observer and the Charlotte News.
 In 1991, Mattingly began teaching at Denver Seminary and, later, was a founding member of the Association for Communications and Theological Education.

 While teaching, he has continued to write the weekly “On Religion” column for the features department of the Universal Syndicate in Washington, D.C., which is sent to about 350 newspapers in North America.
 His writing also appears in The Lookout, Beliefnet.com, Again Magazine and numerous other publications.
 He also leads the GetReligion website that critiques the mainstream media’s coverage of religion news.